 Identities frequently operate in the background, making their activities difficult to monitor.
 Without continuous visibility into their interactions, teams may miss signs of unauthorized access or malicious activity.

-Ensuring Robust Authentication and Authorization
+Auditing for Robust Authentication and Authorization

-NHIs require strong authentication, such as API keys or certificates, but managing these mechanisms across many identities can lead to AppSec Chaos
+NHIs require strong authentication, such as API keys or certificates, but managing these mechanisms across many identities can lead to AppSec Chaos.

-Continuous Monitoring and Auditing for Anomalies
+Monitoring and Auditing for Anomalies

 The high volume of non-human entities makes it difficult to monitor for unusual behavior.
 Without continuous auditing, anomalous activities, such as suspicious access attempts, can go unnoticed.
 The result?
 Increased risk of long-term exposure.